johnpuddephatt/collaborativehousing/_pages/index.md

 permalink: "/"
 template: home
 strapline: Together we can build homes that work for people and communities
+announcement:
+  title: COVID-19 UPDATE
+  description: "Although our office is currently closed we are still available to
+    support groups so please do continue to get in touch with any questions. \n\nWhilst it is inevitable that the current situation will slow some aspects of projects, this period provides great opportunities for visioning and planning.
+We are still very happy to support through online meetings and are developing more online training support. "
+  link: ""

 intro:
   subheading: Collaborative Housing provides advice and support so people across the
     Thames Valley can plan, fund and build their own homes or work in partnership